-It is also the responsibility of the Director, Headmaster and SLT, Governors and staff to ensure that a safe and healthy workplace is provided and maintained for all our employees.
+It is also the responsibility of the Director, Headteacher and SLT and staff to ensure that a safe and healthy workplace is provided and maintained for all our employees.
 This will include the provision of safe systems of work, safe plant and equipment, and a safe access and egress to the premises.
-The Director will delegate to the Headmaster the responsibility to ensure that adequate information, instruction, training and supervision are provided for staff can carry out their work safely.
+The Director will delegate to the Headteacher the responsibility to ensure that adequate information, instruction, training and supervision are provided for staff can carry out their work safely.

-The Director, Headmaster and Governors will endeavour to ensure that others who are affected by the School's activities are not subjected to risks to their health and safety.
+The Director, Headteacher and Senior Leadership Team will endeavour to ensure that others who are affected by the School's activities are not subjected to risks to their health and safety.
 This will include pupils, visitors, parents, volunteers and contractors.
 These responsibilities will be achieved by the establishment of an effective health and safety management system within the School.
 This will involve the implementation of arrangements for the effective planning, organisation, control, monitoring and review of preventative and protective measures.

-Alongside the delegated responsibilities to the Headmaster and Governors from the Director are the responsibilities of each person to reflect on good practice (for example: risk assessments) and contribute to the development of safe routines.
-The Headmaster and Governors will also undertake to ensure compliance with legislative and other relevant guidance.
-In order to achieve this, it is the responsibility of everyone to challenge directly any behaviour or practice which could lead to an unacceptable risk being suffered by anyone, to report such an occurrence and to follow up to ensure that action has been taken so that the occurrence is unlikely to occur again.
-(Staff Code of Conduct Policy)
+Alongside the delegated responsibilities to the Headteacher are the responsibilities of each person to reflect on good practice (for example: risk assessments) and contribute to the development of safe routines.
+The Headteacher will also undertake to ensure compliance with legislative and other relevant guidance.
+In order to achieve this, it is the responsibility of everyone to challenge directly any behaviour or practice which could lead to an unacceptable risk being suffered by anyone, to report such an occurrence and to followup to ensure that action has been taken so that the occurrence is unlikely to occur again.

+(Staff Code of Conduct

+Policy)

-The Director is responsible for ensuring that adequate resources are identified for health and safety.
-We believe that health and safety standards will be maintained only with the co-operation of all staff, pupils and visitors to the
+he Director is responsible for ensuring that adequate resources are identified for health and safety.
+We believe that health and safety standards will be maintained only with the co-operation of all staff, pupils and visitors to the School.

-School.
 We require all staff to comply fully with this policy.
-In addition, we will ensure that all pupil, visitors and contractors are provided with the information they require to enable them to comply with this policy.
+In addition, we will ensure hat all pupil, visitors and contractors are provided with the information they require to enable them to comply with this policy.

-It is the responsibility of the Headmaster and his SLT, and the Governors that procedures to ensure relevant health and safety issues are embedded within the curriculum at all levels where appropriate.
+It is the responsibility of the Headteacher and the SLT, that procedures to ensure relevant health and safety issues are embedded within the curriculum at all levels where appropriate.